-Before we get started, I'm going to be real with you: this stuff can feel obnoxiously esoteric at times.
-It's tempting to look at this process and say "fuck it" when there are one-click solutions to avoid all of this altogether, but I'll let you in on a secret: those solutions suck.
+Before we get started, I'm going to be real with you: this stuff can sometimes feel obnoxiously esoteric.
+It's tempting to look at this process and say "fuck it" when there are one-click solutions to avoid all of this, but I'll let you in on a secret: those solutions suck.
 Heroku is a shitty AWS reseller that sells trash EC2 instances with a friendlier interface.
 Docker is a cop-out for developers to dodge the nuances of Linux, to the point where we'd instead install entire VMs worth of overhead over learning.
-I'm prepared to be shat on for those remarks, but my point remains: if you're interested in rising above vendor-lock and building apps that run faster, you've come to the right place.
+I'm prepared to be shat on for those remarks, but my point remains: if you're interested in rising above vendor lock and building apps that run faster, you've come to the right place.

 Getting Set Up

-We need to install a bunch of Python dev packages on Ubuntu (or whatever) for uWSGI to work.
+We need to install several Python dev packages on Ubuntu for uWSGI to work.
 Even if this line looks familiar, do not skip this part (like I did).
 There's almost certainly at least one package below you're missing:

-pip install uWSGI at some point.
+python3 -m pip install uwsgi at some point.
 On the contrary, if we were to install uWSGI via pip, uWSGI would be a Python package belonging to whichever system default version of Python3 happens to be installed on our machine.
-Our project is likely going to use a version of Python other than Python 3.6.9 (The Ubuntu 18.04 default).
-Thus we need a version of uWSGI that transcends Python versions.
-This is where uwsgi-plugin-python3 comes in:
+Our project will likely use a version of Python other than Python 3.6.9 (The Ubuntu 18.04 default).

 Our last bit of Ubuntu configuration is to open port 5000: